-Annual fees for Tier I - Advising start at \$600 annually and are paid monthly, in arrears.
+Annual fees for Tier I - Advising start at \$600 annually and are paid monthly, in advance.
 There is an additional upfront engagement fee of \$200.
 The maximum fee that will be charged for this Tier of service is \$900, not including the upfront engagement fee.
 The Advisor determines the annual fee based on Client complexity.

-The fee is negotiable in certain cases.
-Fees for this service may be paid by electronic funds transfer or check.
-This service may be terminated with 30 days' notice.
-Upon termination of any agreement, the fee will be prorated and any unearned fee will be refunded to the Client.
+Acadia will bill the Client directly (via AdvicePay), for its portion of the financial planning fee.
 The upfront portion of the fee is for Client onboarding, data gathering, and setting the basis for the engagement.
-This work will commence immediately after the fee is paid, and will be completed within the first 30 days of the date the fee is paid.
+This work will commence immediately after the fee is paid and will be completed within the first 30 days of the date the fee is paid.
 Therefore, the upfront portion of the fee will not be paid more than 6 months in advance.